Faitsu/Theodoros_Notebook_Obsidian/The World/Mythos/Folklore & Conjecture/The Blight.md

 aliases:
   - Blight
 ---
-A mysterious disease that seems to have been afflicting the leviathans of Eilnaat.
+A mysterious disease that seems to have been afflicting the leviathans of Eilanaat.

 - This disease has weakened many, but none were known to die from it until recently.
 One disease symptom includes the secretion of a yellow, sticky substance.